sendgrid/docs/source/User_Guide/Marketing_Campaigns/templates.md

 A template is the basic structure of the email you will be sending out to your contacts.
 You can import the HTML for an email through the [SendGrid Marketing Campaigns template builder](https://sendgrid.com/marketing_campaigns/templates) or you can use one of the default templates we have provided.

-The editor will autosave your changes every 3 seconds, so even if you close your browser window your changes will be saved.
+The editor will autosave your changes every 3 seconds, so even if you close your browser window, your changes will be saved.

 ![]({{root_url}}/images/templates_1.png "Templates Page")